Scallop (SCLP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Scallop Historical Price

-According to the latest data gathered on Scallop live price page, the current price of Scallop is 0.02398127USD.
-The circulating supply of Scallop(SCLP) is 55.66M SCLP , giving it a market capitalization of $1.33M.
+According to the latest data gathered on Scallop live price page, the current price of Scallop is 0.02077216USD.
+The circulating supply of Scallop(SCLP) is 55.66M SCLP , giving it a market capitalization of $1.16M.

 The Scallop Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCLP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.